Do you want to start Homeless Shelter business plan?

 5.2.1 Homeless People

-The people we will primarily be serving will be the homeless folks looking to improve their lives and looking for opportunities like jobs and living.
+We will be serving homeless folks who are looking to improve their lives and looking for jobs.

 Market Analysis | |||||||